 At first Eléonore had been amused.
 Why had she taken this detour?
 A whim, a random impulse, and seemingly not such a bad one.
 But she began shaking her head in commiseration and mild indignation.
 How could anyone let people live in such conditions?
 Soon her hands grew moist with unease.
-She shouldn’t have chanced those unfamiliar roads, those broken traffic lights with their pitifully leaning poles, those faces that looked more and more sullen, those smells that reached her even through the closed windows of her Honda.
-Noise infiltrated the car despite the voices of ‘70s pop singers coming from her favorite CD compilation.
+She shouldn’t have chanced these unfamiliar roads, these broken traffic lights with their pitifully leaning poles, these faces that looked more and more sullen, these smells reaching her even through the closed windows of her Honda.
+Noise infiltrated the car despite the voices of '70s pop singers coming from her favorite CD compilation.
 By the time she realized her uneasiness, it was too late to turn back.
 She found herself in the midst of chaos.
 Trucks laden with bunches of plantains stamped with the names of their owners, goats trussed up and bound together, and, in the rear, human cargo with clothes and faces stained with dust and yellow-brown mud.
-Between the enormous trucks, dilapidated little cars, the kind that always seem crammed with poor families en route to weddings or the cemetery; the huge, rattletrap buses salvaged from Florida, their grimy windows broken or laced with cracks, their exhausted, ravenous passengers vacantly gazing out, all in single file and all moving at the pace of resigned and overburdened snails.
+Between the enormous trucks, dilapidated little cars, the kind that always seem crammed with poor families en route to weddings or the cemetery; the huge, rattletrap buses salvaged from Florida, their grimy windows broken or laced with cracks, their exhausted, ravenous passengers gazing out vacantly, all in single file and all moving at the pace of resigned and overburdened snails.
 The metallic blue of Eléonore’s Honda gleamed like a doll dressed for a fancy ball amid a crowd of hobbling beggars.
 She would have liked to hit the gas pedal, veer left or right, make a U-turn, but escape was impossible.
 No way to turn the car, not to mention the mess that would result if she even tried: the infrequent cross streets were blocked by vendors’ stands, the hulks of giant buses, and pedestrians clumped together in wait for a van or a motorbike.
 She could only follow the others, bumper to bumper, until the next big intersection.

 Slumped behind his hardware stand, Jonas was surveying the scene, seemingly indifferent to the familiar disarray.
 The clunking shock absorbers, the vendors’ guffaws and insults, the screeching axles of wheelbarrows pushed by scrawny men whose upper bodies strained with effort, the women with the pungent body odor that neither soap nor perfume would ever totally eradicate or mask.
 He couldn’t afford to treat himself to a cigarette today, at least not if he wanted a hot meal before the day ended.
 The craving gave him a sudden urge to smash his fist against his hodgepodge of merchandise and send it rolling onto the filthy, noxious roadway.
 Half-rusted locks, electrical cords, packets of pens and lead pencils, assorted screws of all sizes, slot-heads and Phillips heads thrown together, a jumble of trash in a pathetic semblance of order.
 He associated the junky supplies with poverty and despair and sold them with reluctance.
 Peddling them to the outcasts who made up his clientele sometimes wore him down, but most often it provoked his rage, directed against himself and others.
 Against everyone.
 He didn’t give a damn who was or wasn’t responsible for this state of affairs, he would have liked to bash someone, kick their butt.
 Anyone.
 He felt a strong desire to dump everything onto the cars that were lined up in front of him with no prospect of moving forward or backward, prisoners like him of this nauseating street.

 When his eyes fell on the blue Honda, his face remained impassive, but he sneered inwardly.
 What was this woman doing here?
 Her pampered appearance was an affront.
 With automatic resentment he eyed the car that was too flashy, too pristine, despite the splatterings of mud it had accumulated since daybreak.
 He knew perfectly well that Madame had started her journey at the wheel of an immaculate car, that some poor guy like him, who’d migrated at great risk from his province or from a shantytown perched on a hillside above the city, had buffed her car at the crack of dawn, hosed down the wheels, shaken out the floor mats, polished the windows until they gleamed.
-He knew because in a life that had swung between keeping his head above water and sinking beneath the waves, he had once washed up at a villa in Thomassin as a custodian and handyman.
+He knew because in a life that had swung between keeping his head above water and sinking beneath the waves, he had once landed at a villa in Thomassin as a custodian and handyman.
 His employers talked about all sorts of things in front of him, sometimes switching to English when they discussed the salaries of the employees at their restaurant in Pétion-Ville.
 He knew enough to understand that they were afraid of being robbed by those poor men and women, whose meager wages squelched any feelings of loyalty.

 His employers’ stinginess did not particularly surprise him.
 Everything in their villa was under lock and key.
 Mme Gertrude, the head housekeeper, an old hen who had toiled for decades in their employ, oversaw everything with a laughably misplaced pride, totally unaware that they treated her like a domestic animal.
 Not as well, in fact, as Safran, the little dog they regularly drove to the veterinarian.
 Safran slept in the villa, in the vast recreation room where the children gathered to watch TV and where relatives and regular visitors were entertained.
 The old woman slept in an outbuilding, in a little room that was tidy enough, it’s true, but not in the main house like Safran.
 For his part, Jonas slept in a storage room, just like the cleaning lady who the local shopkeepers said was replaced by the owners every six months.
 The temperature plummeted at nightfall on the heights of Thomassin, and they shook with cold in their unheated rooms.
 Finally, after five nights of shivering in the penetrating February fog, he requested a blanket from Mme Gertrude, who referred his plea to the mistress of the house.
 Three days later, the old woman presented Jonas and the cleaning lady with worn-out, threadbare blankets, which she admonished them to treat with care.
 The blankets were to be given back when the employees left their jobs.
 Before returning his eight months later, he deliberately made large holes in it.
 He’d become fed up with rising at dawn, immersing his hands in the bitterly cold water to beautify Madame’s car, then doing the same for Monsieur’s 4x4.
 After that, he was expected to sweep the courtyard, play the apprentice gardener, and finally to mop the floor and wash the windows, while remembering never to show his annoyance or reveal the pent-up resentment that was growing in him.
 He sensed the same bitterness in the often agitated movements of the domestics and in the fleeting scowls of the fruit peddler forced to haggle over a few coins for her basket of oranges.
 All those bourgeois fools ensconced in their air-conditioned cars, in their villas surrounded by trees and flowering plants—how could they think that everything was all right, that the well-behaved population didn’t hate them, that they could count on apathy and passivity indefinitely?
 That none of that would ever change, that they would be forever insulated from the wrath of the downtrodden?